ArtifexSoftware/mupdf/docs/tools/mutool-show.rst

 	mutool show input.pdf trailer/Root/Pages/Count

-Print the raw content stream of the first page:
+Print the content stream data of the first page:

 .. code-block:: bash

 	mutool show -b input.pdf pages/1/Contents

-Print the raw content stream of the first page & second page & the PDF outline (demonstrates use of the ``*`` element):
+Print the names of all the font resources on all the pages:

 .. code-block:: bash

-	mutool show -b input.pdf pages/1/Contents pages/2/Contents outline
+	mutool show input.pdf pages/*/Resources/Font/*/BaseFont

 Show all JPEG compressed stream objects: